-The Parole Board meets as often as the Chairperson thinks necessary (s.
-3F (1) of the Act).
-The number of meetings each month had been increased to three during 2020-21, because of the exigencies then existing.
-This has continued since that time.
-This was discussed at the Workshop in August and the Members expressed a preference to continue that programming, to ensure consistency of Member attendance and participation and management of the individual workloads.
+The Parole Board meets as often as the Chairperson thinks necessary (s 3F(1) of the Act).
+The number of meetings each month is usually three.
+This has been discussed at Board level and the Members expressed a preference to continue that programming, to ensure consistency of Member attendance and participation and management of the individual workloads.
 From time to time, it has not been necessary to hold three meetings, however, and the Secretariat handles that flexibly.
-For the years

-2020 and 2021, no meeting was held in December.
-In 2022 (and, it is anticipated, in 2023 and each future year) a meeting was held in December to deal with any urgent pre-Christmas parole issues.
+For the years 2020 and 2021, no meeting was held in December.
+In each of 2022 and 2023, a meeting was held in December to deal with any urgent pre-Christmas parole issues.
 This was at the specific request of the Commissioner of Correctional Services and his senior management.
 In addition to the general monthly Board meetings, each quarter a meeting is devoted to applications, or other issues, relating to Lifers.